cosmic-lab-inc/prop-shop-examples/README.md

 Both bots trade a simple RSI strategy based on this article: [Buy High, Sell Higher](https://quantifi.substack.com/p/buy-high-sell-higher-a-proven-strategy?r=23zkjs&triedRedirect=true)
 The idea can use a moving averages or momentum indicators like the RSI.
-The bot classes have description in their respective files but the gist is this:
+The bot classes have description in their respective files but the gist is that the code is reusable, and you only need to worry about changing the trading logic.